NewsWildfire Watch

 As of Sunday afternoon, Dayton residents were still on a "Set" status.
 So, they don't need to evacuate, but do need to be prepared.

-“Dayton is currently still in a 'set' status, so it's one above 'ready'," Dayton County Sheriff Levi Dominguez said.
+“Dayton is currently still in a 'set' status, so it's one above 'ready'," Sheridan County Sheriff Levi Dominguez said.
 "It's certainly fluid, dynamic in what we're doing with the evacuation statuses within the communities here in the town of Dayton and the rest of the communities surrounding it.”

 As a crew of nearly 600 are tirelessly fighting the flames, other volunteers and community members are coming together to help ranchers save their livelihoods.
 Sunday morning, a line of large livestock semi-trailer trucks went to help get grazing cattle down from the mountain.